internet4000/r4-sql/README.txt

 THE DATABASE

-- r4.json is a full snapshot of our Firebase database for testing
+- r4.json is a full snapshot of our Firebase database for testing (pull a fresh copy with `run-script export-live-db`)
-- r4.sqlite is a sqlite3 database
+- r4.sqlite is the sqlite3 database
-- schema.sql creates the database tables
+- schema.sql defines the database tables

-To run the schema, do:
+To run the schema on the database, do:

 1. sqlite3 r4.sqlite
 2. sqlite> .read schema.sql

+Use https://sqlitebrowser.org/ to inspect the database cross-platform.

 THE MIGRATION

-migration.js runs through the Firebase json db and inserts it into the sqlite database.
+migration.js runs through the Firebase json db in r4.json and inserts it into the r4.sqlite.
 Note that is takes a long time with all the tracks.

 node migration.js